Always with your smartphone

 GO!

-Now there's no excuse to gear up accordingly and go out there to improve your stride and your performance.
+Now there are no more excuses — gear up accordingly and go improve your stride and your performance.

 1 of 3